 Here is another example of longitudinal chromatic aberration with green and purple fringing, visible on both sides of the tree trunks and branches:

 The bottom crop was corrected in Lightroom’s “Lens Corrections” sub-module with a single click.
 The same can be done in Photoshop, but involves more steps (if not using the Camera RAW tool).

 Lateral Chromatic Aberration

 Lateral Chromatic Aberration, also known as “transverse chromatic aberration”, occurs when different wavelengths of color coming at an angle focus at different positions along the same focal plane, as illustrated below:

-Lateral Chromatic Aberration never shows up in the center and is only visible towards the corners of the image in high-contrast areas.
-Compared to Longitudinal Chromatic Aberration, you typically get one color on one side of an object or might get one color on one side and a different color or another.
+Unlike LoCA, Lateral Chromatic Aberration never shows up in the center and is only visible towards the corners of the image in high-contrast areas.
 Blue and purple fringing is often common on some fisheye, wide-angle and low-quality lenses.
-Unlike Longitudinal Chromatic Aberration, Lateral Chromatic Aberration cannot be removed by stopping down the lens, but can be corrected in post-processing software.
+Unlike Longitudinal Chromatic Aberration, Lateral Chromatic Aberration cannot be removed by stopping down the lens, but can be removed or reduced in post-processing software.

 Unfortunately, many lenses have both longitudinal and lateral chromatic aberrations present at the same time.
 The only way to reduce these aberrations, is to stop down the lens (to reduce LoCA) and then fix lateral CA in post-processing software like Lightroom and Photoshop.